jwells96/fuzzy-octo-couscous/x_team_style_guide.md

 * interfaces
   * The name should start with upper case letter nad must be a comprehensable word e.x.
 Comparable
 * classes
-  * The name should start with upper case letter nad must be clear that it's abstract construct e.x.
+  * The name should start with upper case letter nad must be clear that it's an abstract construct e.x.
 ListADT
 * exception types
   * Each word must be concantenated together and the beginning of each word should be capitalized e.x DuplicateKeyException()
 * fields